The Stations of the Cross

 Join us as we serve the Lord:

 We invite you to "make a difference" in the St. Stephen's Parish community.
-Please contact Father Schneider or Teresa Gorman to find out how you can:
+Please contact Father Casey or Teresa Gorman to find out how you can:

 Dearest Lord, teach me to be generous: teach me to serve You as You deserve: to give and not to count the cost, to fight and not to heed the wounds, to toil and not to seek for rest, to labor and not to ask for reward, save that of knowing I am doing Your will.
 St. Ignatius of Loyola